godds/sotu.co.uk/white_paw/the_art_of_belief.md

 I am weak at the thought of you
 I am weak at the thought of you

-I was hoping we'd hold up the part
+I was hoping we'd hold up the bar
 Take a picture and keep it
 To remember I loved you that night